player-03/haxeutils/README.md

 Java version must be public either way.
 Make sure the function name and signature matches that of the Java version.

-The supported types are Bool, Int, Float, String, and Void.
 Bool maps to boolean, Int maps to int, Float maps to float (not double, sorry), String maps to String (OpenFL handles the conversion, so don't worry about Java strings being different from C strings), and Void maps to TAKE A WILD GUESS.

 iOS version coming eventually???